Tag Archives: ABA

 After a year, not only had Emma not progressed as the school had hoped, but she was actually regressing and was, what the principal informed us, a “red flag”.
 The teacher, obviously aggravated with Emma’s lack of progress even suggested that this was Emma’s fault, that she was “refusing” to comply and expressed her irritation with us.
 Emma, at the time was just FOUR years old.
 Looking back on those first few years is surreal.
 A four year old was being blamed and words like “manipulative” and “misbehaving” were used.
 I’m going to interrupt this story to acknowledge, this is one story.
 One family’s experience and is an anecdotal tale.
 In no way do I believe for a moment that because ABA did not produce the results so many believed it would that our story is somehow scientific fact.
 What I will say though is that ABA is, in my opinion, a flawed, at best, methodology and one that we do not, would not ever consider using with our NT son.
 Therefore an important question must be asked – Why is that?

 Why do we not use ABA for the neurotypical population?
 This is where the ethical question must be considered.
 This is where the “science” behind the use of ABA begins to fray.
 If we really believe Autistic people (and children) deserve the same respect, are truly considered equal as those in the neurotypical population, ABA presents some real problems.
 ABA can only really work if we view autism as a deficit and something that must be removed.
-Only Autism is a complex neurological difference that cannot be removed.
+Autism is a complex neurological difference that cannot be removed.
 I do not believe for a moment that there will ever be a “cure” for Autism.
-It was explained to me by a neurologist that Autism is a web of neural pathways branching off and fusing producing new neural pathways, so random, so complex making it impossible to single out any one pathway allowing for a simple removal to produce a neurotypical person.
+It was explained to me by a neurologist that Autism is a web of neural pathways branching off and fusing producing new neural pathways, so random, so complex making it impossible to single out any one pathway allowing for a simple removal to produce a non autistic person.

 Emma as mermaid!